shaefelinger/codepedia/src/VUE/vue components.md

 -> To just use it in the component add `scoped`-attribute to the style-tag

-*scope* and isolate the styles to just this component.
 This way, these styles are specific to this component and won’t affect any other part of our application.

 ```vue
 <style scoped >